Updated September 2014

 - 309 Kansans received free medical attention and education in FY14 through preventive screenings and events hosted in Brown County with support from KU Medical Center programs.

-- Brown County is served by the East office of KU Medical Center's Area Health Education Center (AHEC) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Brown County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 - The University of Kansas Medical Center provides patient and family education on a variety of health and wellness topics to residents of Brown County.
 The project is in collaboration with Turning Point: The Center for Hope and Healing and funded in part by a federal grant from the Office for the Advancement of Telehealth.